nelsonfigueroa/pulumi-homelab/pulumi-fundamentals-tutorial/README.md

 ## Running

-Set up a new Pulumi project:
+Set up a new Pulumi project and stack:

 ```
 pulumi new python -y